umdevelopera/um-woocommerce-bought-product/readme.txt

 This is a free extension created for the community.
 The Ultimate Member team does not provide any support for this extension.
 Open new issue in the GitHub repository if you face a problem: https://github.com/umdevelopera/um-woocommerce-bought-product/issues

 == Changelog ==

+= 1.1.0: September 12, 2023 =

+* Added: Dashboard widget with a tool "Create or update bought products usermeta"

 = 1.0.1: July 20, 2023 =